JennBlunt/JS-menu-slider-and-modal/README.md

 #### Modal & Menu Slider

 Simple landing page with sliding menu and modal.
-This is the first modal Iv'e attempted!
+This is the first modal I've attempted!

 #### Project Specifications